Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 ***Daniel (Chimp) Hoeff***

-“Well…that’s a fuck of a thing.
-Finally time, huh?”
+"Well…that’s a fuck of a thing.
+Finally time, huh?"

 For Hoeff, it felt kinda different meeting ‘Horse for the same kind of dinner meeting he sometimes had with old friends.
 For one, the big bastard was his boss these days.
 Shit, Hoeff remembered him when he was barely twenty-one, and still a correctly short man!